manetu/temporal-clojure-sdk/doc/activities.md

 ## Registering Activities

 By default, Activities are automatically registered simply by declaring a (defactivity).
-You may optionally manually declare specific Activities to register when creating Workers (see [worker-options](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.client.worker#worker-options)).
+You may optionally manually specify Activities to register when creating Workers (see [worker-options](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.client.worker#worker-options)).

-*It should be noted that the name of the Activity, the arguments that the Activity accepts, and the data that the Activity returns are all part of a contract that you need to maintain across potentially long-lived instances.
-Therefore, the Activity definition must be treated with care whenever code is refactored.*
+*It should be noted that the name of the Activity, the arguments that the Activity accepts, and the data that the Activity returns are all part of a contract you need to maintain across potentially long-lived instances.
+Therefore, the Activity definition must be treated with care whenever refactoring code.*

 ## Starting Activity Executions

-In this Clojure SDK, Activities are always started with either [invoke](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.activity#invoke) or [local-invoke](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.activity#local-invoke), both of which are called similarly.
+In this Clojure SDK, Workflows start Activities with either [invoke](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.activity#invoke) or [local-invoke](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.activity#local-invoke), both of which share similar calling conventions.
 The primary difference between them is the execution model under the covers (See [What is a Local Activity](https://docs.temporal.io/concepts/what-is-a-local-activity/))

 ### Example